 Classics Program

-Immerse yourself in the culture, history, languages, and literature of ancient Greece and Rome.
-Whether studying Latin or Greek on Butler’s campus, navigating the twisting streets of Pompeii, or getting your hands dirty on an archaeology dig in Greece, you’ll enrich your mind and imagination, sharpen thinking and communication skills, and hone your ability to respond critically and thoughtfully to the varying challenges of the modern world.
+As a Classics major, you’ll dive deep into the rich traditions of not only the Greeks and Romans but other Mediterranean cultures through active classrooms that seek to bring the past to life.
+Whether studying Latin or Greek on Butler’s campus, navigating the twisting streets of Pompeii, or doing hands-on work in the Ancient Mediterranean Cultures and Archaeology Lab, you’ll enrich your mind and imagination, sharpen thinking and communication skills, and hone your ability to respond critically and thoughtfully to the varying challenges of the modern world.

 Take your learning outside the classroom.